 Associate Director, Planned Giving at University of Washington

-Amy has been a planned giving officer with the University of Washington since 2003, and has worked to help non-profit organizations secure donations for over 16 years.
+University of Washington since 2003, and has worked to help non-profit organizations secure donations for over 16 years.
 Amy was previously on the board of Sustainable Ballard and is a member of the Washington Planned Giving Council.
 Additionally, she has volunteered for several political campaigns, including efforts to oppose Initiatives 601 and 602.
 As a Seattle native, Amy enjoys hiking, kayaking, and snowshoeing throughout the Northwest.

 Stephanie has worked in politics, government and the nonprofit arena for more than 25 years in Washington, D.C. and Washington State.
 She served as national political director for the Clinton Presidential campaign in 1992 and as a lead strategist of President Clinton’s successful 1993 Pacific Northwest Forest Summit in Portland, OR.
 Stephanie was chair of Washington Conservation Voters from 1998-2001.
 She is a member of Social Venture Partners serving on the environmental advocacy committee and is on the board of Town Hall Seattle.

 Sapna has spent her career in environmental education non-profits working in the fields and classrooms to provide equitable access to high quality education for all children.
 As a former executive director of a grassroots non-profit, she honed the skills necessary to harness her passion and turn it into a compelling narrative to expand the resources of her organization.
 She is fully committed to removing barriers that limit the equitable access of people of color to the natural resources of Washington State, from internalized and interpersonal to structural and systemic.